Hybrid Education Plan — 2020-21

 While Governor Inslee is recommending that most schools remain virtual this fall, many private schools are exploring a hybrid approach.
-At LEADPrep we plan to open for Fall 2020 offering in-person, on-site learning with a live-stream remote learning option for every student, every day.
-Each day will start with morning remote academic blocks, with on-site, in-person experiential project-based learning in the afternoons.
+At LEADPrep we opened the 2020-21 school year offering in-person, on-site learning with a live-stream remote learning option for every student, every day.
+We alternate full-day in-person learning between Middle School and High School, each two days per week for an A/B schedule (M-Th) and whole-school remote Fridays.
 We’re nimble, innovative and ready.
 Small class size, masking, social distancing and outdoor classrooms allow us to stay safe for the opening of school, all while offering options for our families.

 Our mission is to create a dynamic space where education is engaging, not one-size-fits-all, for all learners to be seen, heard, valued, and thriving.
 With COVID-19, being SAFE and engaging means we are taking the steps below in order to open our doors this fall.
 Since “thriving” is critical, we are adding many social-emotional mental health features to make sure ALL learners are fully supported.

 - Teachers are creating lessons where in-person students are engaged with remote students for full inclusion

 - Teachers are creating safety protocol videos to demonstrate both Seattle & Kirkland expectations

 - Teachers are meeting in-person with identified remote learners prior to September 1